 |The water was not applied to the head, but some other part||DOUBTFUL – seek conditional baptism.|

-Authorities for each defect and verdict will be forthcoming.
+Authorities for each defect and verdict can be found on the relevant pages.

 Baptism is necessary for salvation and for membership of the Church.
 As such, it is the easiest sacrament to administer: anyone can baptise; the form of words is simple; and the matter makes use of one of the most readily-available substances in the world.